Estimated reading time: 3 minutes

-1. Create contact lists… don’t buy them
+1. Create contact lists.
+Do not buy them.

-If you end up buying a list, make sure it’s from a safe and reputable provider.
-Some email list providers illegally harvest people’s information without their consent, which is a violation of the CAN-SPAM Act.
+If you end up buying a list, make sure it is from a safe and reputable provider.
+Some email list providers illegally harvest people’s information without their consent, which violates the CAN-SPAM Act.
 So, how can you create an email contact list?
-For starters, you can add an email subscription sign-up box on your website.
-Other options include having a signup sheet in your business, running “email only” specials or limited-time deals, and inviting people to receive special discounts on holidays, birthdays, etc. Just make sure your web designer includes an unsubscribe link to every email so that your business adheres to CAN-SPAM laws.
+You can add an email subscription signup box on your website for starters.
+Other options include having a signup sheet in your business, running “email only” specials or limited-time deals, and inviting people to receive special discounts on holidays, birthdays, etc. Ensure your web designer includes an unsubscribe link to every email, so your business adheres to CAN-SPAM laws.

-2. Craft emails for high engagement
+2. Craft emails for high engagement.

-3. Promote a good call to action
+3. Promote a good call to action.